 Another functional thing I love is a trivet made from old jeans.
 The jeans do most of the work, and the sewing part is only a small part of the work.
 I think it looks so cool and best of all – it was totally free!

 There are a lot of good reasons to use cloth diapers.
 Probably the one you hear most often is the Eco-friendly aspect.
 After all, once a paper diaper hits the landfill, they take (as I recall) an estimated 300 years to decompose.
-But honestly, while it’s nice to be able to pat myself on the Keep Reading
+But honestly, while it’s nice to be able to pat myself on the back Keep Reading

 My favorite pair of jeans ripped the other day.
 To be fair, I’ve worn them almost constantly since picking them up for a dollar at a thrift store, so it’s not like they owed me anything.
 Still, I couldn’t bring myself to throw them away, so they sat in a pile in my bedroom for several days while Keep Reading